gohugoio/hugo/content/en/variables/site.md

 : an ordered list (ordered by defined weight) of languages.

 .Site.LastChange
-: a string representing the date/time of the most recent change to your site.
-This string is based on the [`date` variable in the front matter](/content-management/front-matter) of your content pages.
+: a [time.Time](https://godoc.org/time#Time) value representing the date/time of the most recent change to your site.

 .Site.Menus
 : all the menus in the site.